 What: Realistically Plan for What You Need

 With so many moving parts – literally, in some cases – the best move you can make for event success is to call in the experts.
 DIY approaches typically fail when the event organizer is called away to put out proverbial fires elsewhere during the live event, or unexpected obstacles crop up right before show time.
 For example, if an outlet turns out to be a “dud” or unable to handle the power needs of AV equipment, professional help means that an alternate power solution will be seamlessly implemented, and you’ll avoid disrupting the flow of events.
 With the right kind of equipment – extra power cords, splitters, backups, wire covers to prevent tripping, and so on – being adequately prepared and ready to go in the event-crisis types of situations will allow your live event to continue without so much as a blink on the big screens.

 When: Timing and Presentations

 Much like any other aspect of a well-structured event, you’ll want to keep everything looking polished and running smoothly by planning ahead.
 Remember that single point of contact mentioned earlier?
 He or she should compile a cloud-accessible master list of when and where each presenter will be, as well as compiling any digital files available from presenters in the same cloud-accessible place.
 If a USB drive goes missing or an email file isn’t appearing where it should, having this backup can mean the difference between saving a session or looking inept in front of your audience.
-Always know how each presenter is planning on running their personal snippet of show and your audio-visual programs and operators will never be caught off guard.
+Always know how each presenter is planning on running their personal segment of the show and your audio-visual programs and operators will never be caught off guard.
 Planning a virtual event?
 Pre-production coordination, logistics, and testing are even more crucial with little to no time available for making last minute changes.
 You’ll want to invest effort in preparing a solid Run of Show down to the second of what remote presenter should be live on screen, what content/slide should be up, and what is next on deck.